-I was recently interview by Ali Salman of Xoomly on the “Escape 9 to 5” Podcast.
+I was interviewed by Ali Salman of Xoomly on the “Escape 9 to 5” Podcast as an SEO expert!

 Good morning Growth Nation!
 Thank you so much for tuning in today.
 I’m your host Ali Salman.
 Ditch your “dollars for hours” mindset, leave your corporate job, screw the morning commute and skip the nine to five grind.

 We’re calling out to the people who don’t want to live on autopilot, who don’t want to settle, live in an average house or work at a good enough job because we have been told a story millions of times.
 We spend twenty minutes every day with successful entrepreneur; in this podcast a successful entrepreneur will share their story and idea on how to achieve business success.

 I also deconstruct the reasons behind their successes, habits and rituals.

 Today my guest is Phil Singleton; he’s joining us all the way from Kansas City.
 Phil is a website designer, an SEO expert and an award winning author

 Since 2005, Phil has owned and operated a digital agency based in Kansas City.
 In 2016 Phil and John Jantsch of Duct Tape Marketing co-wrote SEO for Growth: The Ultimate Guide for Marketers, Web Designers & Entrepreneurs.
 SEO for Growth is an Amazon best seller and has been rated as top marketing book by Mashable, Oracle and The Huffington Post.
 It’s been also been featured on MSNBC, Entrepreneur and Search Engine Journal and many other leading industry publications.